 Business owners and freelancers are used to the feast or famine nature of inconsistent income.
 Keeping costs low isn’t just an option -- it’s a must.

 Lili has built a checking account product designed to be freelancer-friendly.
-It charges virtually no fees and offers great expense management, tax savings, and reporting features.
+It offers great expense management, tax savings, and reporting features.
 And its Standard account comes with no monthly fee.

 But does Lili offer enough freelancer-specific features that you should consider switching from your current business checking provider?
 Let’s find out.

 - Helpful expense categorization and reporting tools